michaelmsonne/public/PowerShell/Microsoft Defender for Identity/DeployMDI/README.md

    - Execute the script to ensure the gMSA account is set up correctly on the host in a PowerShell Console.

 5. **'5 - Download and import GPOs.ps1':**
-   - Customize the script with appropriate source URLs and paths.
    - Run the script to download and import GPO settings into your environment if needed.

 **Important Notes:**